OZTaekOppa/FastaHandler/README.md

 	1. idextract.py:  Call idextract module
 	1. python3 idextract.py --help: Check help menu
 		+ --input-seq: Indicate an input single-line fasta file and its path
-		+ --input-header: Indicate an input ID and header (without ">") text file and its path
+		+ --input-hdr: Indicate an input ID and header (without ">") text file and its path
 		+ --out: Indicate an output ID matched and extracted single-line fasta file and its path
 		+ --t: Specify thread numbers (integer only)
 		+ --mem: Specify memory numbers (integer only with Gb size)